typst/typst/tests/typ/style/show-node.typ

 #show red as []

 ---
-// Error: 2-16 set, show and wrap are only allowed directly in markup {show list as a}
+// Error: 7-27 show is only allowed directly in code and content blocks { 1 + show heading as none }